robenkleene/development-references/nvim/plugins/nvim-tree-sitter.md

 - The required parsers should just be auto-installed on startup
 - Using `TSInstall <language>` to re-install a parser can help
 - `:checkhealth nvim-treesitter` gives some diagnostic information
+- If parsers are constantly being re-compiled, run `:checkhealth` and search for `packer`, if packer is also there, that path should probably be deleted

 ### Fixing Query Node Errors